-Originally known as Restore 50plus it was established as an un-constituted peer support group in 1996 by four serving older prisoners.
-In 2011 it changed its name to Restore Support Network when it became a registered company limited by guarantee and subsequently became registered as a national charity in 2013.
+Originally known as Restore 50plus we were established as an un-constituted peer support group in 1996 by four serving older prisoners.
+In 2011 we changed its name to Restore Support Network when it became a registered company limited by guarantee and subsequently became registered as a national charity in 2013.
 The name was derived from:

 Stuart Ware is one of our founding members.
 He obtained his PhD at the University of Sheffield in 2007.
 Stuart Ware has considerable expertise in the field of restorative justice working on behalf of older offenders.
 He was instrumental in the establishment of both The Footprints Project and RECOOP - Resettlement and Care for Older Ex-offenders and Prisoners (formally ACOOP - Age Concern Older Offenders Project) charities in 2004.
 Between 2006 and 2010 Dr Ware was a consultant to the Department of Health Offender Health Unit.
 During this time he became aware that the growing needs of older prisoners was not being dealt with by agencies and charities.
 He therefore decided, with other like minded people, to form the charity Restore Support Network and he is now its Chief Executive.